SplashLearn raises $18 million for its game-based edtech platform – TechCrunch

 SplashLearn today caters to more than 40 million registered students on its platform, 10 million of whom joined last year as the coronavirus shut schools worldwide.
 More than 750,000 teachers have also joined the platform.

 The startup is currently largely serving students in the United States, which accounts for 80% of its revenue.
-But students from over 150 other markets, including the UK, Australia, Canada and India use the platform today.
+But students from over 150 other markets, including the U.K., Australia, Canada and India use the platform today.

 “SplashLearn is well poised to bring about a distinct change in the digital learning space with its unique blend of scientifically designed curriculum and its pedagogical methods with global appeal.
-SplashLearn fits into our objective of supporting innovative companies in the edtech space, helping drive a paradigm shift in the way education is imparted, bringing it to scale,” said Amit A. Patel Managing Director, Owl Ventures, in a statement.
-Patel is joining the SplashLearn’s board along with Abhinav Chaturvedi, a partner at Accel.
+SplashLearn fits into our objective of supporting innovative companies in the edtech space, helping drive a paradigm shift in the way education is imparted, bringing it to scale,” said Amit A. Patel, managing director, Owl Ventures, in a statement.
+Patel is joining SplashLearn’s board along with Abhinav Chaturvedi, a partner at Accel.

 Last year, SplashLearn also started a tutoring service for kids, where teachers teach a group of three to five students.
 This service costs $10 to $25 an hour.
 “Even at this cost, we are offering the service at a fraction of what it would cost students in a private tuition,” he said.